bhartik021/summarizeme/README.md

 ## What this Application does
 - Summarizes article using OpenAI's GPT model and RapidApi.
-- save history using the local storage
+- Save history using the local storage
-- handle form events and catch errors
+- Handle form events and catch errors
-- allows user to copy to clipboard the summarized article.
+- Allows user to copy to clipboard the summarized article.

 ## Technologies Used
 - Frontend - HTML, CSS, JavaScript, Reactjs